daria-dot/sleep-dream-analysis-eeg/README.md

 # sleep-dream-analysis-eeg
 classification of the dream cycle from an EEG dataset, as well as anomaly detection │
-├── /data/                  # Raw and processed data ( .gitignore to avoid pushing large files) │   ├── /raw/               # Raw data files (EEG signals from Kaggle ) │   ├── /processed/         # Preprocessed data (
+├── /data/                  # Raw and processed data
+│   ├── /raw/               # Raw data files ( from Kaggle )
+│   ├── /processed/         # Preprocessed data
 features, segmented data)
 │   └── README.md           # Instructions for dataset usage and preprocessing steps
 │